idesta/how_to/volume_expanding.md

 # Expanding Linux Server Disk Volume

 ```
 This is debian based disk expanding procudere.
-You may exclude the SWAP Partition configuration
+You may exclude the SWAP Partition configuration if you want to configure other non-swap linux partitions
 ```

 ## Move Swap space to make space for root partition